Clients of Leichhardt Women’s Community Health Centre have the right to:

 - ask questions about their health issue and its management

-- tell their health worker they are seeing someone else for the same issue
+- tell their health practitioner if they are seeing someone else for the same issue

 - accept the results of decisions they have made about their health care

 - respect the rights of other people using the centre

 - respect the role and dignity of staff and their right to a safe and pleasant work environment